-The 2017 Guidelines are in effect as of July 31, 2017 and reflect the following changes:
+The 2018 Guidelines are in effect as of May 1, 2018 and include the following changes:

-- A reduction in the Fixed Income guideline to account for the appreciation in historical bond prices that cannot be explained by changes in interest rates
+- A reduction in projected fixed-income returns to account for the appreciation in historical bond prices that cannot be explained by changes in interest rates;

-- The replacement of the S&P/TSX Index with the MSCI EAFE Index in the calculation of the guidelines for Foreign Developed and Emerging Market Equities
+- Inclusion of the S&P 500 Composite Index in the calculation of the guidelines for Foreign Developed Market Equities; and

-The Guidelines were updated in 2017 to include an Addendum containing the data sources on which the Guidelines are based, as well as the specific calculations for inflation and rate of return guidelines.
-This companion to the Guidelines offers financial planning professionals an opportunity to fully understand and replicate the recommended calculations for their own use.
+is accompanied by an Addendum containing the data sources on which the Guidelines are based, as well as the specific calculations for inflation and rate-of-return guidelines.
+The Addendum offers financial planners an opportunity to fully understand and replicate the recommended calculations for their own use.
+2018 Projection Assumption Guidelines

 2017 Projection Assumption Guidelines